ENCODE-DCC/regulome-encoded/README.md

 - **JavaScript**: Make a syntax error, or style error, in a JS file.
 Warnings and errors should show on the left side of the line.

-# Start of regulome branch commits
+## Start of regulome branch commits
-bin/deploy --set-region-index-to True --volume-size 500
+bin/deploy -b 'branch-name'